NicoMincuzzi/no-framework-webapp/README.md

 # no-framework-webapp
 [![CI](https://github.com/NicoMincuzzi/no-framework-webapp/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/NicoMincuzzi/no-framework-webapp/actions/workflows/ci.yml)

-The aim is to develop a Java web application, which doesn't need to use frameworks.
+The aim is to develop a web application, which doesn't need to use frameworks.
+In particular, we acknowledge the availability of alternatives to frameworks, by using dedicated librarie and/or standard libraries.

 See more information about the [Frameworkless movement](https://github.com/frameworkless-movement/manifesto).